SharePoint/sp-dev-docs/docs/general-development/overview-of-design-manager-in-sharepoint.md

 ---
-title: Overview of Design Manager in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 29834b3f-3815-4347-91d3-296387663114
+title: Overview of Design Manager in SharePoint ms.prod: SHAREPOINT ms.assetid: 29834b3f-3815-4347-91d3-296387663114
 ---

-# Overview of Design Manager in SharePoint 2013
+# Overview of Design Manager in SharePoint
-Get an overview of using Design Manager to brand your SharePoint 2013 site.
-Design Manager is a publishing feature that is available in publishing sites in both SharePoint Server 2013 and Office 365.
+Get an overview of using Design Manager to brand your SharePoint site.
+Design Manager is a publishing feature that is available in publishing sites in both SharePoint and Office 365.
 You can also use Design Manager to brand the public-facing website in Office 365.
 ## Introduction to Design Manager
 <a name="Introduction"> </a>

-If you want your SharePoint 2013 site to represent your organization's brand and not "look like SharePoint," you can create a custom design and use Design Manager to achieve that goal.
-Design Manager is a feature in SharePoint 2013 that makes it easier to create a fully customized, pixel-perfect design while using the web-design tools that you're already familiar with.
-Design Manager is a publishing feature that is available in publishing sites in both SharePoint Server 2013 and Office 365.
+If you want your SharePoint site to represent your organization's brand and not "look like SharePoint," you can create a custom design and use Design Manager to achieve that goal.
+Design Manager is a feature in SharePoint that makes it easier to create a fully customized, pixel-perfect design while using the web-design tools that you're already familiar with.
+Design Manager is a publishing feature that is available in publishing sites in both SharePoint and Office 365.
 You can also use Design Manager to brand the public-facing website in Office 365.